 - In-universe: Peter's coworker Tom Smykowski fears he's gonna get laid off for sure.
 And he was right.
 He's going to kill himself, then seeing his wife makes him decide otherwise then he's hit by a drunk driver and the settlement money means he's set for life.

 - Peter suspects his girlfriend Anne is cheating on him.
-When Peter hung up on her, she calls and tells him he embarrassed her for just sitting there while the psychiatrist is on the floor as a result of being hypnotized.
-She called again, more pissed off, and tells him he's a real loser and broke up with him.
+She calls and tells him he embarrassed her for just sitting there while the psychiatrist was on the floor.
+When Peter hangs up on her, she calls again, more pissed off, and tells him he's a real loser and breaks up with him.
 She ends her call saying she was cheating on him.
 Peter, still hypnotized, doesn't give a damn.

-- If I Were a Rich Man: Peter and Lawrence have a discussion to this effect.
+- If I Were a Rich Man: Peter has two discussions (first with Michael and Samir and then with Lawrence) to this effect.
+Michael thinks the question is "bullshit to begin with... there'd be no janitors because nobody would clean shit up if they had a million dollars", while Samir muses about how he would invest his money in low-risk mutual funds and securities to set himself up for life.
 Lawrence comes to the conclusion that he'd do "two chicks at the same time."
 Peter would "sit on [his] ass and do nothing" (besides two chicks at the same time, of course).